merlinpr4/SWENG-Bio/README.md

 # SWENG-Bio
-A biography on a software engineer
+A biography on software engineer Kathleen Booth the person who wrote the first assembly language .